 Enter the hero of our story, coconut flour.
 If you haven’t heard of it, listen closely, because what I’m about to say will change your life.
 It’s just coconut meat with the fat pressed out, pulverized into a fine powder.
 Though it may look like all purpose flour (cue ominous music), this magical substance is so fragrant and alive compared to its refined evil twin.
 Get it here, or pay twice as much at your local health food store.

 Coconut flour is low in carbohydrates and high in dietary fiber, which correlates with a lowered glycemic index for whatever you’re baking.
-Coconut flakes have also been shown to lower bad cholesterol levels.
 Low-carb, sugar-free, and gluten-free, these brownies can be part of a wholesome breakfast… or maybe a midnight snack.

 These are ah-mazing.
 The center of the brownie pan is almost molten chocolate.
 I like to eat this part first, with a spoon.
 The edge pieces are firm, but moist.
 These brownies are a hit of pure chocolate to the brain–not the least bit coconut-ty, if you’re worried about that.
 They’re perfectly sweet with a subtle hint of caramel flavor from the molasses.
 They’re so incredibly rich that one serving should be enough, with all of the healthful natural saturated fat these brownies contain.
 Make a small pan if you are feeling emotional, ladies.